-Pursuant to 18 U.S.C. § 1350, as created by Section 906 of the Sarbanes-Oxley Act of 2002, the undersigned officers of Navios South American Logistics Inc. (the "Company") hereby certify, to such officers' knowledge, that:
+Pursuant to 18 U.S.C. § 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, the undersigned officers of Navios South American Logistics Inc. (the "Company") hereby certify, to such officers' knowledge, that:

-- (i) the accompanying report on Form 20-F of the Company for the year ended December 31, 2014 (the "Report") fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and - (ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (i) the accompanying report on Form 20-F of the Company for the year ended December 31, 2015 (the "Report") fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and - (ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: March 30, 2015 /s/ Claudio Pablo Lopez
+Date: April 25, 2016 /s/ Claudio Pablo Lopez